gabrielcsapo/docusaurus-plugin-api-extractor/README.md

 interface PluginOptions {
   srcDir: string; // Path to the sources files (default: "src")
-  outDir: string; // Name of the directory that will be placed in the documentation root (default: "api") force?: boolean; // Skips caching and forces the docs to be rebuilt (default: false) verbose?: boolean; // Enable verbose logging (default: false) }
+  outDir: string; // Name of the directory that will be placed in the documentation root (default: "api") local?: boolean; // Indicates that API Extractor is running as part of a local build, e.g. on a developer's machine. (default: true) force?: boolean; // Skips caching and forces the docs to be rebuilt (default: false) verbose?: boolean; // Enable verbose logging (default: false) }